ArenasDev/ReportWEB/README.md

-# reportSSL
+# reportWEB

-Python tool to analyze SSL/TLS vulnerabilities and generate image proof of all issues.
+Python tool to analyze HTTP common headers misconfigurations, information leakage, cookies attributes and generate image proof of all issues.

 ## Getting Started

-To use reportSSL python 3.X is required.
+To use reportWEB python 3.X is required.

 ### Installing